serenity-is/docs/tutorials/movies/creating_movie_table.md

 > Make sure you use the namespace *MovieTutorial.Migrations.DefaultDB* as Serene template applies migrations only in this namespace to the default database.

 In *Up()* method we specify that this migration, when applied, will create a schema named *mov*.
 We will use a separate schema for movie tables to avoid clashes with existing tables.
 It will also create a table named *Movie* with "MovieId, Title, Description..." fields on it.

-We could implement *Down()* method to make it possible to undo this migration (drop movie table and mov schema etc), but for the scope of this sample, lets leave it empty.

 > Inability to undo a migration might not hurt much, but deleting a table by mistake could do more damage.